Transparency

 What happens if I don't buy back my equity within 10 years?

-There are 3 options at the end of the 10-year term and we will help you find out which options your qualify for and which ones make sense for your situation.
+There are 3 options at the end of the 10-year term and we will help you find out which options you qualify for and which ones make sense for your situation.
 You can sell the home, refinance the home or obtain a new Home Equity Agreement with another 10-year option.

 Are Home Equity Agreements (HEA) taxable income?